Abhisekbag1/POLY_MODULE_1_PROJECT/README.md

 After deploying the address will generate.
 So, copy that address into `contarctAddress.js` and also in `batchMint.js`

-## Run the following command to batch-mint NFTs using the deployed ERC721 contract:
+## Compile the command to batch-mint NFTs using the deployed ERC721 contract:

 ``` shell
 npx hardhat run scripts/batchMint.js --network goerli